topStrip1

 There can be a few instances where certain events, or hormonal changes, can trigger underlying depressive episodes in women.
 These instances can induce from mild depressive episodes to severe to sometimes extreme suicidal episodes.
 It’s always advisable to identify these triggers before it's too late and seek or help your loved ones to seek professional help as soon as possible:

-Menstruations: Menstruations regulate women’s hormonal balance and are an excellent indicator of health concerns.
+• Menstruations: Menstruations regulate women’s hormonal balance and are an excellent indicator of health concerns.
 Women dealing with depression are more likely to face irregularities in their menstruation cycle, and women who have dealt with menstruation concerns are more prone to depression.

-Premenstrual Dysphoric Disorder(PMDD): Women usually suffer from some extent of mood swings days before their period, but a significant change in mood or feeling of discomfort can be associated with PMDD.
+• Premenstrual Dysphoric Disorder(PMDD): Women usually suffer from some extent of mood swings days before their period, but a significant change in mood or feeling of discomfort can be associated with PMDD.
 While they might not necessarily face any hormonal imbalance, these women are likely to be more sensitive to changes in hormone levels.
 This can lead to extreme emotional turmoil in women.

 Strategiesto-opewithdepression

-Move your body: Physical exercise has been shown to improve the symptoms of depression.
+• Move your body: Physical exercise has been shown to improve the symptoms of depression.
 Even as little as walking can elevate your dopamine and serotonin level, commonly known as “happy hormones”, which can instantly improve your mood.
 Physical exercise plays a vital role in mental well-being, it can also help with anxiety and panic attacks.

 • Cognitive Behavioral Therapy: Also known as CBT, is a talking therapy that can help you manage your symptoms of depression and anxiety, by providing you with a perspective that can change your way of thinking and action.
 CBT addresses your negative thought pattern and helps you maintain a positive outlook in any situation.

 • Interpersonal Therapy(IPT): This therapy focuses on your present relationships with your close ones and targets improving those relationships.
-This method can help you cope with your symptoms better and help you build healthy interpersonal relationships in your surrounding.
+This method can help you cope with your symptoms better and help you build healthy interpersonal relationships in your surroundings.

 Conclusion

 Every day with depression looks different.
 Some days you’re hopeful and other days you may struggle to get out of your bed.
 It’s on these days you should be kind to yourself.
 Talk to a friend, go on a walk, or talk to your therapist, whatever helps you on those hard days.
 Remember, one step at a time.
+Find a Lifebulb therapist near you for depression therapy and treatment.

 Frequently Asked Questions